 We will keep adding to the list as material becomes available.
 Feel free to try out, use or share any of these links, aware that none of the Apps or tools are endorsed by Early Childhood Australia.

 Chip Donohue Webcast

 Missed out on Live Wires Forums?
 It’s not too late.
 The webcast is also available for sale on the ECA Shop.

-Want to attend a Chip Donohue live presentation?
-Dr Donohue is a keynote speaker at ECA’s national conference in Darwin (5 to 8 October).
-You will have to hurry.
-Registrations for the national conference are filling fast.
+Want to view the recorded Chip Donohue presentation?
+Dr Donohue was a keynote speaker at ECA’s national conference in Darwin (5 to 8 October 2016).
+You can watch by registering here.

 Guide their app-cess